A Group Guide to Visiting Glacier National Park

 Seasons and Weather

-It’s always important to think about weather when visiting a National Park, but it’s especially important when you visit Glacier.
+It’s always important to think about the weather when visiting a National Park, but it’s especially important when you visit Glacier.
 Glacier typically has snow in its higher elevations from September to mid-July, and lower trails may still have snow from late September until June.
 In winter you can expect below-freezing temperatures, and even in summer nighttime temperatures can drop into the 30s.
 Make sure you do your research and pack plenty of layers before venturing into the park.

 Because Glacier has such cold temperatures and heavy snowfall, many of its amenities are only open in late spring or summer.
 Concession stands, hotels, restaurants, boat rental shops, and horseback riding stables are usually open from May to early September.
 Going-to-the-Sun Road and many of the hiking trails also open as the snow melts.